rivermont/spidy/README.md

 ## GUI-spidy
 Falconwarriorr is working on a GUI for spidy.
-For those who like slicky buttons the command line can be confusing and hard to navigate.
+For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition to the suite.

 ## FalconWarriorr-branch
 Falconwarriorr's development branch.